mattgilbertnet/peterlu.github.io/_posts/2014-08-03-markdown_latex_pdf.md

 4. Convert Markdown to LaTeX, then assemble the LaTeX files with the existing toolset (Eclipse, git, TexLive) and build the PDF

 Some of these appeared promising initially, but didn't quite pan out; I will briefly describe the problems and their causes, then move onto the tools that have worked successfully, often impressively so.
-For these, I will give example code where relevant, as well as instructions on how to set up these tools, assuming a system setup following the procedures for [Linux, LaTeX and git]({% post_url 2014-08-01-linux_latex %}) and [Jekyll and Ruby]({% post_url 2014-08-02-markdown_html %}).
+I will show the conversions with the different tools of [the post on the sample layout]({% post_url 2014-03-06-ace_m2_sample_layout %}), which has sections, images and a table of images, to illustrate differences in generated output.
+I will give some example code where relevant, as well as some comments on how to set up these tools (good documentation is generally easily found with google), assuming a system setup following the procedures for [Linux, LaTeX and git]({% post_url 2014-08-01-linux_latex %}) and [Jekyll and Ruby]({% post_url 2014-08-02-markdown_html %}).

 ## Jekyll plugin from Markdown to PDF via Pandoc LaTeX

 What appeared easiest was to install an existing Jekyll plugin designed to convert entire websites to PDF.
-The static site generator calls `Pandoc`, perhaps the best-known and most widely-used markup text converter, which can read / write many different formats.
+The static site generator calls [`Pandoc`](http://johnmacfarlane.net/pandoc/), perhaps the best-known and most widely-used markup text converter, which can read / write many different formats.
 The plugin is even featured on the Jekyll webpage, and is called [`jekyll-pandoc-multiple-formats`](https://github.com/fauno/jekyll-pandoc-multiple-formats).
 The installation is pretty trivial with `gem` and `bundle`, and involves just a few slight changes to the website's configuration files.

 The plugin is installed in the `Gemfile`: